stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 * I **do not** recommend Leonard I. Schiff, [Quantum mechanics](https://archive.org/details/QuantumMechanics_500)
   * it is a common introduction, but one stuck in the worst classical rut
 * [The Feynman Lectures on Physics, Volume III](http://www.feynmanlectures.caltech.edu/III_toc.html)
-  * I love the series, but in the case of Vol. III - please use it only as a supplement; there are some unique and insightful things like [chapter 7](http://www.feynmanlectures.caltech.edu/III_07.html) [chapter 10](http://www.feynmanlectures.caltech.edu/III_10.html)
+  * I love the series, but in the case of Vol. III - please use it only as a supplement; there are some unique and insightful things like [chapter 7](http://www.feynmanlectures.caltech.edu/III_07.html) and [chapter 10](http://www.feynmanlectures.caltech.edu/III_10.html)
 * Michael A. Nielsen, Isaac L. Chuang, [Quantum Computation and Quantum Information](https://www.amazon.com/Quantum-Computation-Information-10th-Anniversary/dp/1107002176)
   * so called *the green book*
   * introduction from the non-physical perspective